SHIFT-NebulaLabs/shift-contracts/README.md

 ## Security & Audit (On Going)

 Security is a top priority for the Shift protocol.
-The following contracts are currently undergoing a professional external security audit:
+The following contracts are currently undergoing a professional external security audit.

-- **ShiftAccessControl.sol**
-- **ShiftManager.sol**
-- **ShiftTvlFeed.sol**
-- **ShiftVault.sol**

-The audit covers:
-- Access control mechanisms and role separation
-- Fee logic and fund safety
-- Deposit and withdrawal batch processing
-- TVL feed integrity and historical data accuracy
-- Protection against common vulnerabilities (reentrancy, overflow, etc.)

 **Status:**
 Audit is in progress.
 Results and recommendations will be published upon completion in the documentation and this repository.